Small footprint pedal without skimping on tone.

-BUT, What really makes this pedal the BEST EFFECT PEDAL I HAVE EVER USED, is it's orgasmic clean boost.
+BUT, What really makes this pedal great, is it's orgasmic clean boost.
 Sh*t mate, the clean tones this pedal has.
 Over a nice clean channel from your amp, you put this little guy at no drive and 10 o'clock tone, and he will make you question your clean playing before you met him.
 Terrific with arpeggios.
 And hey, if you want a nice bright crunchy sound but your amps crunch tone is some boring and the-exact-opposite-of-bright piece of shit (wouldn't surprise me), cranck the tone all the way with just a little bit drive.
 It will be way way better.
 Plus the true bypass helps a lot too.
 And it small, so it's easy to carry around and doesn't take loads of space.
 Seriously, this pedal is so good.
-If this pedal was a chick, she'd be the kind that would be always very friendly, smart, surprisingly hilarious and f*cking hot, so you would just sit and wonder "How can anyone not fall in love with this girl?", while you drown in her olive green eyes.10/10 would recommend.
+10/10 would recommend.

 While building my pedalboard I had a massive issue deciding between an Ibanez TS9 and a Maxon OD9.
 After spending hours watching videos of the two, comparing and contrasting tones, I finally came across the TS mini.
 This little pedal packs a punch and easily matches- maybe even surpasses the tone of the TS9.